Frédéric Henri Walther

-Frédéric-Louis-Henri, Count Walther (20 June 1761 – 24 November 1813), was a French general of division and a supporter of Napoleon Bonaparte.
+Frédéric-Louis-Henri, comte de Walther (20 June 1761 – 24 November 1813), was a French general of division and a supporter of Napoleon Bonaparte.
 He fought in the Revolutionary and Napoleonic wars.

 He enlisted in 1781 and, in his 30-year career, he saw action at the major battles in Europe.
 He fought in André Masséna's Army of Switzerland, where he participated in the Winterthur and First and Second Battles of Zürich, the campaigns of 1806 against Prussia, and Napoleon's invasion of Russia.
 After the Russian and Saxon campaign, while suffering from exhaustion, he contracted typhus and died in Kusel, in the Saarland.
 He was buried at the Panthéon, and his name is listed on the Arc de Triomphe in Paris.

 Family

 Walther was the son of Georges Henri Walther, a Lutheran pastor, and Marie Elisabeth Chatel of Montbéliard.
 He was born in Obenheim, in the Alsace region of the Bas-Rhin.
 His cousins, Frédéric Cuvier and Georges Cuvier, were naturalists and zoologists.
 He married 20-year-old Salome-Louise Coulman on 12 April 1802.
 They had two daughters, born 1803 and 1807; in 1810, a third child was still-born.

 Initially he enlisted as a simple soldier in the Berchény Hussars.
 This unit was included in the 1791 reorganization, and became the 1st Regiment of Hussars.
 On 10 May 1792, he received a commission as a lieutenant.